Foundations of University Teaching and Learning modules are currently unavailable. The program is under internal review.

 Staff new to the university and/or new to teaching responsibilities—whether academic or professional staff, full-time or sessional—are especially welcome as participants, and will be given priority for places.

-From 2017, Foundations will directly support participants to apply for professional recognition as Associate Fellows of the Higher Education Academy through the internationally-accredited ANU Educational Fellowship Scheme.
+From 2017, Foundations has supported participants to apply for professional recognition as Associate Fellows of the Higher Education Academy through the internationally-accredited ANU Educational Fellowship Scheme.

 Who should participate